Head to Head Comparison: BioRestorative Therapies (BRTX) versus The Competition

-BioRestorative Therapies (NASDAQ:BRTX – Get Free Report) is one of 20 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare BioRestorative Therapies to similar companies based on the strength of its institutional ownership, dividends, risk, profitability, analyst recommendations, earnings and valuation.
+BioRestorative Therapies (NASDAQ:BRTX – Get Free Report) is one of 20 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare BioRestorative Therapies to similar businesses based on the strength of its earnings, risk, valuation, dividends, institutional ownership, profitability and analyst recommendations.

 Earnings and Valuation